Hidnish/Milestone-Project-4-Flame/README.md

 - To give the website a clean and easy-to-read look, different shades of dark grey were chosen as the main color scheme for the application's backgrounds.

-- White and light grey are the main colors used for the text throught the website, except for:
+- White and light grey are the main colors used for the text through the website, except for:
     - 'delete' links: ![#FF5252'](https://via.placeholder.com/15/FF5252'/000000?text=+) `#FF5252`
     - 'edit' links: ![#1976D2](https://via.placeholder.com/15/1976D2/000000?text=+) `#1976D2`
     - Anchor tags (excluding navbar links and footer links): ![#2196F3](https://via.placeholder.com/15/2196F3/000000?text=+) `#2196F3`